HueByte/VintageHue/docs/index.md

 <div align="center">

-## 🌟 Thank You for Using HueByte Mods!
+## 🌟 Thank You for Using HueByte Mods

 **Your support and feedback help us create better gaming experiences for everyone.**